PaulSolt/Auto-Layout-Book/Auto Layout Book Log.md

 * I can do … 800 words in 12 minutes … what can I do in 90 minutes?
 * Just get words down, thoughts down, refine it later

+## October 5 2018 07:30:05

+* Day 18: Friday
+	* 1148 words
+		* Wrote about editing constraints, and a  new trick I learned using the ALT key for views on top of each other
+		* Took some extra time to figure out where I left off … since there's some sections I wanted to revise, and tangents that made it hard to just pickup
+		* Moving some sections down to work on the next time.

 ## October 4 2018 07:06:43

 * Day 17: Thursday